University of Colorado Denver Counseling Center

 Denver Vet Center/4A RCS Western Mountain Regional Office

-The Vet Centers provide therapy services and are part of the VA but separate from VA hospitals.
+The Vet Center provide therapy services and are part of the VA but separate from VA hospitals.
 The Vet Center provides quality readjustment counseling to combat veterans and veterans who have experienced military sexual trauma.
-Vet Center staff understand and appreciate the Veterans’ war experiences while assisting them and their family members toward a successful transition into the civilian community.
+The staff understand and appreciate the Veterans’ war experiences while assisting them and their family members toward a successful transition into the civilian community.

 Denver Vet Center